Cuda-Chen/cuda-chen.github.io/_drafts/neon-clmul.md

 ## What's CRC32C?

-Before explaining CRC32C, I would like to answer a question: what is CRC?
-It is an algorithm used for error detection in network and storage device [^1], and its entire name is Cyclic Redundancy Check.
+Before explaining CRC32C, I would like to answer a question: what is CRC (Cyclic Redundancy Check)?
+It is an algorithm used for error detection in network and storage device [^1].
 The sender uses a number as divisor, then applies division on the message to get the remainder.
 Next, sender appends the remainder in the end of the message.
 To verify whether the message has any errors,